google/software-product-sprint/walkthroughs/week-1-web-development/portfolio-walkthrough.md

 ```bash
 mvn package appengine:deploy
 ```

+If you see an error that says `The current Google Cloud project does not contain an App Engine application`, then make sure you created an App Engine application in the previous step!

 After the command successfully completes, you can now navigate to `YOUR_PROJECT_ID.appspot.com` to see your portfolio.